 He was known to confront the police on his own.
 At one time, he emptied a whole magazine on police who had to run for safety.

 The breakthrough came in September 1, 1997, when Alpha Romeo and Flying squads finally caught up with him.
 They had located his hideout at a goat's pen in his mother's house in Kiriaini, Murang'a County.
-This came about after receiving a tip from the public.
+A tip from the public eased their search for the gangster.

-On this particular day, at around 5.00 p.m., the police trailed Rasta's sister who entered the hideout to deliver tobacco to her brother.
-He's addicted to the drug.
+On this particular day, at around 5.00 p.m., the police trailed Rasta's sister who entered the hideout to deliver tobacco to her brother who was addicted to it.
 A dry spell of the drug would make him sick.

-Rasta, being the first one to spot the police, jumped out of the fence and ran towards the valley that was a few metres from his mother's house while firing at the cops.
-He was gunned down - several bullets having ripped through his body.
+Rasta, being the first one to spot the police, jumped out of the fence and ran towards the valley that was situated a few metres from his parents' home while firing at the cops.
+He died instantly from severe bullet injuries that had ripped through his body.

 Two of the police officers were injured during the confrontation - one on the knee and another one on the left arm.

-Rasta had always insisted, several months before he met his death, that he's innocent of the crimes he's accused of by the police.
+Rasta had always insisted, severalty months before he met his death, he's innocent of the crimes he's accused of by the police.

-- 2 General Service Unit (GSU) officers and a Kenya Broadcasting Corporation (KBC) driver in 1993.
+- Murder of 2 General Service Unit (GSU) officers and a driver working for a government-run television station, Kenya Broadcasting Corporation (KBC) in 1993.

-- Colonel Augustine Kunyiha, boss of the military intelligence on December 1994.
+- Murder of Colonel Augustine Kunyiha, head of the military intelligence (December 1994).

-- 3 CID officers at Githurai roundabout in August 1995.
+- Murder of 3 CID officers at Githurai roundabout, Nairobi ( August 1995).

 - Jicho Pevu, Jaramadia la Uhalifu: Mwizi Sugu, Wanugu.
 Accessed August 2, 2020.